It's a New Day in Public Health.

 The HIV/AIDS Patient Care Eligibility Process will request and review the following:

 - Proof of HIV+ status

-- Insurance Screening: Medicaid, Medicare, Private and others
+- Insurance screening: Medicaid, Medicare, private and others

-- Proof of Income (400% of the Federal Poverty Level)
+- Proof of income (400% of the Federal Poverty Level)

-Step 2 Schedule your ADAP Appointment
+2. Schedule your ADAP appointment.

 To learn how you can schedule an appointment with ADAP:

 - Call your local county health department and speak with an ADAP staff member

 - Call the ADAP Help Desk at 844-381-2327